Simone De La Rue

-Simone De La Rue is a former dancer turned Hollywood fitness expert, and founder of Body By Simone dance-based fitness studios.
-She is continually named one of Hollywood's hottest Fitness experts, and celebrity trainers, with high-profile clients and a growing fitness empire.
+Simone De La Rue is a former dancer and now a Hollywood fitness expert, also a founder of Body By Simone dance-based fitness studios.
+She is one of the Hollywood's famous Fitness experts, and trains celebrity, with more people joining her.

 Publicity

 Simone appeared on E!
 Channel's Season One of Khloe Kardashian's Revenge Body in 2016, and will be appearing in Season 2 airing in 2017.

 She has been featured as a fitness expert to the stars on Television shows such as Home and Living, Access Hollywood, The Insider, Extra, E News, E!
 News Daily Pop, CBS The Couch, and Good Day LA.
 She has also been featured in number of publications including Women's Health, Forbes, New York Times, Harper's BAZAAR, W Magazine, Shape Magazine, InStyle, Vanity Fair, and Vogue.

 In October 2017, Porter Magazine named her as one of their Incredible Women inspiring change in.

 Her full workout videos are regularly featured on Pop Sugar Fitness.